Coach Don Meyer’s battle with cancer came to an end on May 18, 2014. He was 69 years old.

-So the lessons I’m about to share with you aren’t things I learnt directly from Coach Meyer (I wish), they are from quotes and stories I have read or have been told to me.
-Some of them basketball related, some of them life related.
+So the lessons I’m about to share with you aren’t things I learned directly from Coach Meyer (I wish), they are from quotes and stories I have read or have been told to me.
+Some of them basketball related, some of them life-related.
 I’m going to share with you the meaning that I took from each lesson he taught.

 Shout praise and whisper criticism – Don Meyer